Fred-org/FRED-docs/source/Control/Input Parameters.rst

     include: rtplan.inp

 The included files can also contain other **include:** directives.
-The parser will make sure that any recursive or circular inclusion chains are not present.
+The parser will ensure that any recursive or circular inclusion chains are absent.

 An example of a more complex input structure for a three fields irradiation to be delivered into ROOM1 could look like this::